quantify-os/quantify-scheduler/docs/installation.md

 $ python -m pip install -e ".[dev]"
 ```

 Contributions are very welcome!
 To setup a an environment for local development see the instructions in the {doc}`installation guide of quantify-core <quantify-core:installation>`.
-You only need to replace {code}`quantify-core` with {code}`quantify-scheduler` in the provided commands.
+You only need to replace {mod}`quantify-core` with {mod}`quantify-scheduler` in the provided commands.

 If you need any help reach out to us by [creating a new issue](https://gitlab.com/quantify-os/quantify-scheduler/-/issues).

 ## Jupyter and plotly

-Quantify-scheduler uses the [ploty] graphing framework for some components, which can require some additional set-up
+{mod}`quantify-scheduler` uses the [ploty] graphing framework for some components, which can require some additional set-up
 to run with a Jupyter environment - please see [this page for details.]

 [ploty]: https://plotly.com/